BastovOleksandr/restaurant-kitchen-service/README.md

     python manage.py createsuperuser
     ```

 ## You are ready to go!
+Just check out last step.
 But if you want more config

 8. **If you plan to run the project locally with DEBUG=False in the ".env" file**